herdiantrisufriyana/prom/README.md

 and Python library)
 For model deployment, we used Shiny Server 1.4.16.958 and Node.js 12.20.0.
-Details on other R package versions and all of the source codes (vignette) for the data analysis are available (Table 6 in Supplementary Information).
+Details on other R package versions and all of the source codes (vignette) for the data analysis are available (eTable 6 in the Supplement).

 To reproduce our work, a set of hardware requirements may be needed.
 We used a single machine for all models, except the DI-VNN, with 16 logical processors